K. D. Singh (field hockey): Early life

-Singh is born in a Rajput Family in barabanki uttar pradesh.
-Singh made his foray into active Hockey with a tournament played at Dewa Mela, and in the year 1937 represented his college hockey team in an Inter-College tournament.
-At a young age of 15 years he played for the LYA Club, Lucknow at the Trades Cup in Delhi.
-In the same Traders Cup, the young team of Lucknow met with a reputed Delhi team, for which Olympic player Mohammed Hussain also played.
-K. D Singh was not told that Olympian Hussain is also playing in the rival team so that he could play his natural game.
+Singh was born in Barabanki, Uttar Pradesh.
+Singh made his foray into field hockey with a tournament played at Dewa Mela, and in the year 1937 represented his college hockey team in an Inter-Collegiate tournament.
+At a young age of 15 years, he played for the LYA Club, Lucknow at the Traders Cup Tournament in Delhi.
+In the same tournament, the young team of Lucknow met with a reputed Delhi team, for which Olympic player Mohammed Hussain also played.
+K.D.
+Singh was not told that Olympian Hussain was also playing in the rival team so that he could play his natural game.
 The wizard of the hockey kept Hussain pressing and dodging during the entire match.
 Hussain was also surprised by the sports skills of this young boy.
-After the match, Hussain said that this boy will one day become one of the greatest players of the Field Hockey.
-He played for the Hockey team of Uttar Pradesh in all the National tournaments continuously from 1939 to 1959.
+After the match, Hussain said that this boy would one day become one of the greatest players of the field hockey.
+He played for the hockey team of Uttar Pradesh in all the national tournaments continuously from 1939 to 1959.